William Heise

 Direction, at this early stage in cinema, consisted mainly of pointing a stationary camera in one direction and capturing whatever action transpired within the frame.
 Along with W. K. L. Dickson, Heise was one of the most prolific filmmakers of the nascent days of cinema.
 He worked with Dickson on many of the early shorts, capturing numerous scenes of everyday life as well as different aspects of performance and sport.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "William Heise" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "William Heise" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools